mohammeddl/CreativePrint/README.md

-# PrintForge - Print On Demand Platform
+# CreativePrint - Print On Demand Platform

-PrintForge is a comprehensive print-on-demand platform enabling creators to design, customize, and sell custom products with automated production and delivery.
+CreativePrint is a comprehensive print-on-demand platform enabling creators to design, customize, and sell custom products with automated production and delivery.

 ## Features